zeromotivat1on/Newton_and_Lagrange_Interpolating_Polynomial/README.md

-Implementation of Newton and Lagrane Interpolating Polynomial using C-language
+Implementation of Newton and Lagrange Interpolating Polynomial using C-language